FutureAIEngineer/FutureAIEngineer/README.md

 # 🛠️ @BuildWithNdamu

-This is a space dedicated to empowering the community technology skills through multi-medium education.
+This is a space dedicated to empowering communities with essential technology skills for the age of AI (Artificial Intelligence).
+Learn by watching, reading, and listening.

 ## Our  Mission